sanskruti1098/knative-tkn-upstream-ci/gcp-secrets/README.md

 - `knative-ssh`: key to access remote ppc64le cluster
 - `ci-script`: script to connect and setup remote ppc64le environment
+- `vm-script` : script to find the available VMs to install the cluster on

 Refer RTC [Task 148096](https://jazz06.rchland.ibm.com:12443/jazz/web/projects/Power%20Ecosystem#action=com.ibm.team.workitem.viewWorkItem&id=148096) for details on how secret is added into the GCP project.